 Q: Is an audio guide available for rent?

-A: Yes, you can reserve one in advance online or at the box office.
+A: Yes, you can reserve or rent one at the box office.

 Q: Do you allow strollers?

 A: Yes, parents with strollers are always welcome.
 Your baby will have one of the best views in the house!